pynenc/pynenc/README.md

   This structured approach to concurrency management in Pynenc allows for precise control over task execution, ensuring efficient handling of tasks without overloading the system and adhering to specified constraints.

+- **Comprehensive Trigger System**: Enables declarative task scheduling and event-driven workflows:

+  - **Diverse Trigger Conditions**: Schedule tasks using cron expressions, react to events, task status changes, results, or exceptions.
+  - **Flexible Argument Handling**:
+    - **ArgumentProvider**: Dynamically generate arguments for triggered tasks from the context of the condition (static values or using custom functions).
+    - **ArgumentFilter**: Filter task execution based on original task arguments (exact match dictionary or custom validation function).
+    - **ResultFilter**: Conditionally trigger tasks based on specific result values of the preceding task.
+    - **Event Payload Filtering**: Selectively process events based on payload content.
+  - **Composable Conditions**: Combine multiple conditions with AND/OR logic for complex triggering rules.

 - **Flexible Configuration with `PynencBuilder`**: A builder interface allows users to configure apps programmatically, including Redis vs memory mode, runners, logging levels, concurrency control, and argument formatting.

 - **Automatic Task Prioritization**: Pynenc prioritizes tasks by simply counting the number of dependencies each task has.
 The task with the most dependencies is selected first.